First Australian residential space project by Tom Dixon's Design Research Studio

 Spring Pendant Brass Large

-Spring is a series of three pendant lamps made up of stainless-steel strips.
+A large ceiling light made from multiple bands of high-performance stainless steel in a brass finish.
 Pliant ribbons of stainless steel have been arranged like a whisk around our custom-made dimmable Tom Dixon LED disc.
-The semi-transparent shape thus created can be adjusted to a variety of silhouettes - from a flat arrangement reminiscent of a spirograph drawing, to a flying saucer configuration and on to a fuller shape akin to a pumpkin.
+The semi-transparent shape thus created can be adjusted to a variety of silhouettes.

 Wingback Chair Black Leg Hallingdal 65